University Graduate Expenses

 Graduation - Book Charges

 Students may not charge books to their student account, except for fully-funded scholarship students.
-Please contact the Office of Financial Aid for assistance with your bookstore voucher.
+Please contact the Office of Student Financial Assistance for assistance with your bookstore voucher.

 If you have questions, you may contact the Office of the Bursar by phone at 386-822-7050, by e-mail at firstname.lastname@example.org, or by visiting a student accounts representative in the OneStop Office.